Large Language Model Sourcing: A Survey: Sourcing from Models

-Watermark security is a critical dimension.
-Kirchenbauer et al.~\cite{kirchenbauer2023watermark} emphasize key-based random number generation to ensure private watermarking.
+To address the limitation that previous methods fail to detect watermark when these segments are embedded in longer documents, the WaterSeeker model \cite{yu2024waterseekerpioneeringefficient} adopts a "locate first, detect later" strategy to accurately locate and verify watermarked segments in large corpora.
+To mitigate the degradation of text quality caused by watermarking, unbiased watermarking~\cite{hu2023unbiased} performs "reweighting" on the output distribution during sampling to modify the sampling probability without altering the overall output distribution of the model.
 Liu et al.~\cite{liu2024unforgeable} propose using two separate neural networks for generation and detection while sharing token embedding parameters, giving the detector prior knowledge.
 The asymmetry of computation further guarantees non-forgeability by preventing erasure or counterfeit watermark creation.